SachithaBS/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/02-Enforce-GitOps-using-Azure-Policy-for-Azure-Arc-Enabled-Kubernetes.md

      ![](.././media/policy-5.png)

-You don't have to wait for the compliance state to change.
+>**Note:** You don't have to wait for the compliance state to change.
 You can move ahead to the next exercise and later come back to this page to review the state.

-   > **Congratulations** on completing the task!
-Now, it's time to validate it.
-Here are the steps:
-   > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
-   > - Hit the Validate button for the corresponding task.
-You can proceed to the next task if you receive a success message.
-   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help you out.